voice of customer analytics

 In eCommerce, the digital shelf refers to the online display of products on an eCommerce website or platform.
 It is essentially a virtual shelf that displays products in a way that mimics the physical shelves found in brick-and-mortar retail stores.

-Why is a Digital Shelf Important for Your eCommerce Business?
+Why is Digital Shelf E-Commerce Important for Your Business?

 The digital shelf is a crucial aspect of eCommerce businesses as it directly impacts the visibility and discoverability of products online.
 With the increasing competition in the eCommerce space, having a strong digital shelf presence is essential to attract and retain customers.
 It allows eCommerce businesses to expand their reach beyond traditional brick-and-mortar stores.
 With a strong digital shelf presence, businesses can reach customers around the world and sell products 24/7.
 This means that businesses can expand their customer base, increase sales, and potentially achieve higher profits than with a physical store alone.